 After leaving university, I didn’t initially intend on securing a full-time job, as I wanted to have flexibility.
 However, I really felt like I needed real, work-based, marketing experience.
 Digital would be even better, as I had a passion for social media and graphic design.

 It was funny because I had to take time off from my internship to go to my graduation, which is just a testament to how quick the process was applying through Step.
-I had tremendous support from Matthew at Step, who kept me updated and guided which gave me the best possible chance of securing the internship.
+I had tremendous support from Step, who kept me updated and guided which gave me the best possible chance of securing the internship.

-It was only about a day after I discovered Step and applied, that I then was emailed by Matthew with a potential interview providing I managed to make a few adjustments to my statement to suit the employer.
+It was only about a day after I discovered Step and applied, that I then was emailed with a potential interview providing I managed to make a few adjustments to my statement to suit the employer.

 It was my first real interview, but I had some great advice from family and friends.
 I was nervous, but it clearly went well as I was offered an internship in Digital Marketing & Events the following Monday!